 touches to the cake in the picture on the right.

 Pjw's face is displayed in the upper-left side corner of

 Rob Pike's sam text editor, the de facto editor of many Unix users.

 (It also very handily helps survival on Windows systems.)

-has been in the 'faces' program that announces incoming mail.
+was in the 'faces' program that announced incoming mail on the

 When no picture for the sender is available, our mail server shows

 GJH Jan.
 2003, last updated July 2018